khanfarabi/IJCNN-23/README.md

 2. Yahoo-Answers-Topic Data is available in  https://huggingface.co/datasets/yahoo_answers_topics

+3. The shot warrant text is in Warrant_Data folder.

 # Code:

 Reuter Data Application: To execute the code using Reuters in Code folder please run the notebook named Zero_Shot_Reuters_Data_Appliccation_.ipynb.
 The code can be accessed using the Google Colab Link.
 Google Colab Link: https://colab.research.google.com/drive/1kdwkfij05ZxN50v6eOTiWGjUyavR0--0?usp=sharing